zeon-studio/hugoplate/content/english/technical-editing/_index.md

 {{< accordion title="PDF, DOC or something else?" class="border-indigo-900 border-1 bg-slate-50" >}}

-When you send me your pattern, please send it as a PDF, just to make sure we don't run into any formatting issues between operating systems and word processing software.
+To avoid any formatting issues between operating systems and word processing software, ideally, I would prefer if you would send your pattern as a PDF.

 I always have the latest version of Microsoft Word and Pages, so their native format is always an option, but I'll most likely save your file as a PDF before I start working on it, so I don't change anything by mistake.
 I will send you back a flattened PDF, this way we won't run into any compatibility issues.
 (A flattened PDF just means that you won't be able to move or accidentally delete my comments.
 The quality will be unchanged, you'll still be able to zoom in, select the text, etc.)

+**Do let me know if you'd prefer a different approach,** like using Adobe Reader's commenting functionality, or "Track Changes" and commenting in Microsoft Word.
+I'm used to both.

 As part of the editing process, I won't change or rewrite the text of your pattern.
 I will give you my notes, and you can decide what to incorporate and what not to.